200474579/James-Overcash-Website/README.md

 Hello, my name is James Overcash and this is my website.
 I am a student at the Gwinnett School of Mathematics, Science, and Technology who is passionate about mathematics and coding.
+I am creating this website so that I can get experience with web design which is an aspect of software development that I don't usually meddle in.